Bryce3005/IT-Portfolio/Projects/SOC & Helpdesk - lab/Helpdesk/lab-overview.md

 ### 2. System & Device Issues
 - Computer is running slow
-- Device can't connect to Wi-Fi
+- Device can't connect to Internet
 - Printer not working
 - Monitor is blank